 Spain controlled many of the nations of South America into the 19th century.
-Beginning in 1868, Cubans began to fight for their independence from Spain, but the revolutions failed because of Spain’s great military power and ruthless methods of control.
-During the 19th century, Americans had begun to invest in Cuban industries, particularly in sugar production.
+Beginning in 1868, Cubans fought for their independence from Spain, but the revolutions failed because of Spain’s great military power and ruthless methods of control.
+During the 19th century, Americans invested in Cuban industries, particularly in sugar production.

 In 1892, Cuban revolutionaries led by José Martí once again sought to end Spanish rule.
 The United States was interested in seeing this revolution succeed in order to push Spain farther from the western hemisphere.
 Though Martí was killed in the fighting in 1895, the revolution continued to spread.
 Spain’s response was to round up all the revolutionaries and their families and put them in concentration camps.
 Conditions were terrible.
 People died of disease and starvation.
 Cuba became quiet again.